Best Online RN to DNP Programs – 2021

 Family Nurse Practitioner, Adult Acute Care Nurse Practitioner, Adult Gerontology Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner

-As a registered nurse, if you have been aspiring to attain leadership in nursing, the next best thing to do would be to shortlist the best online RN to DNP programs in the nation that take you to the highest level of clinical practice through the convenience of online classes.
+As an ADN educated registered nurse, if you have been aspiring to attain leadership in nursing, the next best thing to do would be to shortlist the best online RN to DNP programs in the nation that take you to the highest level of clinical practice through the convenience of online classes.
 University of Michigan-Flint’s online DNP program, designed for registered nurses can certainly be among the top on your list.
 The college is known for its stellar online graduate education, little wonder that the US News & World Report ranks it among the best in the country.
 The DNP program prepares you for nurse practitioner roles in the care of families, adults & the elderly, and psychiatric mental health patients, depending on the NP area you choose.
 Here, you will be gain access to the university’s vast resources not only at the Flint campus but also at its sister campuses in Dearborn and Ann Arbor.
 Also, should you desire to master the business aspect of healthcare, the college combines this DNP with an MBA in Health Administration.

 At UM-Flint, with four online RN to DNP programs, one each in FNP, AAACNP, AGNP, and PMHNP, you can choose the NP specialization based on your area of interest.
 To qualify for admission, you must be a registered nurse qualified either with an ADN or diploma, having a GPA of at least 3.50.
 Also, you must have a bachelor’s degree in a non-nursing field.
 Upon being accepted into the program you will choose between part-time or full-time classes and first complete the BSN equivalent courses within two years of application.
 These courses can be taken online.
 After you complete these courses you begin with the graduate-level coursework, which is mainly offered through the distance format, requiring minimal campus visits.
 Regardless of the NP specialization, most students complete this program within four to six years, after which you will be eligible to take the certification exam within your chosen population foci.
 Graduation requires completion of around 72 to 78 credits in addition to the BSN equivalent courses.